How often should I check my tire pressure?

 - Max Load Dual 1260 kg (2778 lbs) at 550 kPa (80 psi) Max Pressure Cold – (Light Truck Example) Indicates maximum load of the tire and corresponding maximum cold inflation pressure for that load when used in a single or dual configuration.
 Sidewall markings are given in both metric and English units.
 Follow tire inflation pressure recommendations on the vehicle tire placard, certification label or in the owner’s manual.

-- Speed Symbol - The speed symbol also known at the speed rating indicates the speed category at which the tire can carry a load corresponding to it's load inde under specified service conditions.
+- Speed Symbol – The speed symbol also known as the speed rating indicates the speed category at which the tire can carry a load corresponding to its load under specified service conditions.
 Although a tire may be speed rated, Cooper Tires does not endorse the operation of any vehicle in an unsafe or unlawful manner.